-- 37. Your employer must supply you with PPE:
+- 36. Your employer must supply you with PPE:

 - a.
 If it is in the contract

 - b.
 If you pay for it

 - c.
 If you need to be protected

 - d.
 Once a year

-- 38. You need to wear hearing protection, but you have never used it before.
+- 37. You need to wear hearing protection, but you have never used it before.
 What should your employer do?

 - a.
 Train you on the correct use of the hearing protection

 - b.
 Let you know the limitation of the hearing protection

 - c.
 Give you the instruction book to read

 - d. (a) and (b)

-- 39. What does this sign means?
+38. What does this sign means?

 - a.
 Only DJs in this area

 - b.
 Must wear ear protection in this area

 - c.
 Cold room, wear ear muffs

 - d.
 Listen carefully

-- 40. What does this sign mean?

 - a.
 It is a danger sign warning you about a hazardous condition that is likely to be life-threatening - b.
-It is a danger sign warning you about a hazardous condition that is not likely to be lifethreatening
+It is a danger sign warning you about a hazardous condition that is not likely to be life-threatening - c.

-- c.
 It is a warning sign - d.
 It is a mandatory sign and you must wear PPE to operate the machine

 - a.
 No entry

 - b.
 No walking in the workplace

 - c.
 No strolling at this workplace

 - d.
 No posing allowed

+- 41. What does this sign mean?

 - a.
 It indicates the location of first aid officer - b.
 It indicates the location of first aid box - c.
 It is an emergency information sign - d.
-All of the above a.
-Must wear silly hat
+All of the above